 Note that we can also call the default message loop from listen and just use it to perform some actor setup or something like the following.

-static int only_pong(const struct actor *self __attribute__((unused)),
+__attribute__static int only_pong(const struct actor *self __attribute__((unused)),

 const struct msg *msg)